FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/python_udf_in_hive.md

 ./venv.tgz/bin/python3 udaf.py
 (>&2 echo "End of script")
 ```
+Again we use standard error to trace what the script is currently doing.

-With the help of `chmod 755` we make sure that it is executable and now all that's
+With the help of `chmod u+x` we make the script executable and now all that's
 left is to push both files somewhere on HDFS for the cluster to find:
 > hdfs dfs -put udaf.py /tmp